sahithyandev/s1/src/content/docs/electrical-fundamentals/basics/16-hydro-power-plant.md

 ### Penstock

 Large pipes laid on a slope.
-Carries water from the reservoir to the turbine.
+Carries water from a reservoir to a turbine.
 Used to increase the velocity of the water.

 ### Surge tank